ankandotcom/to-do-list/README.md

-# ⚡ Modern Minimalist To-Do
+# ⚡ Modern Minimalist To-Do App

 A high-performance, aesthetically pleasing To-Do application.
 Built with a focus on clean UI, fluid user experience, and modern CSS techniques.